-Giving back can take so many forms, from donating old clothing and toys to Goodwill Centers or dropping off a bag of groceries at your local food bank, to delivering Meals on Wheels to shut-ins or volunteering your time at your local church, synagogue, mosque, neighborhood school or hospital.
+Giving back can take so many forms, donating old clothing and toys to Goodwill Centers; dropping off a bag of groceries at your local food bank; delivering Meals on Wheels to shut-ins; or volunteering your time at your local church, synagogue, mosque, neighborhood school or hospital.

 Here are just a few charities that are close to my heart.

 Feeding America is the nation’s leading domestic hunger-relief charity.
 You can be confident knowing that 98 percent of your donation goes directly toward providing food to Americans struggling with hunger.
 Learn how you can donate funds and see what food insecurity looks like in your county, in your state and across the country.
 You may see a few things that surprise you.

 Music for Relief was founded by the band Linkin Park in response to the 2004 Indian Ocean tsunami.
 Since inception in 2005, Music for Relief has raised over $7 million for survivors of multiple disasters across four continents including Hurricane Katrina, China’s Wenchuan earthquake, a cholera outbreak in Zimbabwe, earthquakes in Haiti and Japan in 2010, and Typhoon Haiyan in the Philippines.

 MFR has organized benefit concerts, online auctions, and events with multi-platinum musicians and celebrities to help rebuild and donate supplies to people in need.
 Music for Relief has also planted over 1.3 million trees to help reduce the effects of climate change.